kubesphere/website/content/en/docs/devops-user-guide/how-to-use/set-ci-node.md

    {{< notice note >}}

    The node may already have the key without a value.
-You can input the value `ci` directly.
+You can enter the value `ci` directly.

    {{</ notice >}}